NikitaRomanovsky/hw-e2e-wdio/README.md

 - yarn wdio

 It is expected that all tests are passed (green).
 NB: The email in registration steps file should be changed to not used one.
-You can adjust the number in the email by adding +1 to it, so the email is uniqe each time.
+You can adjust the number in the email by adding +1 to it, so the email is unique each time.